maetl

 Next, we should spend a moment pondering the potential impact of the great internet filter.
 Not China, but Australia.

 Meanwhile, as the surreality and insanity of the RIAA continues unabated, evidence mounts that we as a society have to overturn our previous ideas about copyright and intellectual property.
 The traditional model of © was designed to protect individual artists, but it has been co-opted by ravenous corporations who have, for years, monopolized the market and stripped content creators of the gross benefits of their work.
-But in the onrush of remix culture, this 20th century system has broken down so fast that these lumbering engorged beasts are now fighting to stay alive.
+With the onrush of remix culture, this 20th century system has broken down so fast that these lumbering beasts are now fighting to stay alive.
 Yet again, the only real winners in this whole ridiculous saga are the fucking lawyers.

 There are ways for the network to win out.
 For the more technically inclined, the Phantom protocol is a fascinating read.
 Things like this may become an essential aspect of internet survival in the not too distant future.